 When making pickled asparagus you have to trim each spear for it to fit into the quart size jar, there are usually quite a bit of ends left that is still usable, good, and green.
 It's not the white, icky part on the end that most of us don't eat that you trim off.
 I take the green trimmings and freeze those and either use them when I'm making vegetable broth, but usually what I'll do is make a couple big pots of cream of asparagus soup.
 I use a lot of broth and a little bit of cream to make it creamy and delicious.
 The cream makes it a little bit richer and let's face it, most things taste butter with some cream or butter in them.
 Can I get an amen?

 I have that plan in place so that I know how I'm using that crop and the way my family likes to eat it and when it's are coming on so that I can make sure I have all the ingredients and the equipment needed in order to get them preserved.
 There's are many other forms of food preservation aside from canning, such as dehydrating, using salt, root cellaring, fermenting, and freezing.
-There's lots of different ways to preserve our food and I'm going to be going over quite a few of those in the FREE Preserving the Harvest Workshop that you want to get yourself into.

 Which Home Food Preservation Methods to Use?